TantiHenditasari/Final-Project-Data-Analyst-MySkill-e-commerce/README.md

 - **Looker Studio:** a powerful platform used to build interactive dashboards easily, capable of connecting to various data sources for comprehensive visualization.
 ## KEY FINDINGS AND INSIGHTS
 ### 1. Data Analysis using SQL
+#### Answer No 1
-1. Insights: In 2021, the highest transaction value was recorded in August, with total sales amounting to 227,862,694
+Insights: In 2021, the highest transaction value was recorded in August, with total sales amounting to 227,862,694
 Recommendations:
 - Conduct a comprehensive analysis of the August sales peak to identify the underlying drivers and ensure optimal inventory levels for high-performing products in anticipation of future promotional events
 - Leverage the insights gained from August's performance to develop and implement scalable sales strategies aimed at optimizing revenue generation across other months
-2.